nilenso/goose/README.md

 | `:threads` | Worker | 1 | Number of threads in the threadpool |

 **TODO: Fill in all config options before open sourcing.**
+> Note: All jobs are retried upon failure by default.
+Either make jobs idempotent, or set retries to 0.

 Why the name "Goose"?
 ---------